 Donate your extra days

-By recognizing that hardships can eat up coworkers’ paid time off, a growing number of employers now allow coworkers to donate accrued vacation days to a general pool that fellow employees can use.
+Hardships can eat up coworkers’ paid time off.
+That’s why a growing number of employers now allow coworkers to donate accrued vacation days to a general pool that fellow employees can use.
 There is, however, a general tax law concept that says the employee who earns time off and has the choice to use the time or donate it, is still obligated to pay taxes on it.
 So, any leave that’s earned by an employee and donated to someone else would be taxable income to both parties.
 The good news?
 The Internal Revenue Service allows for exceptions to such things as major disasters and medical emergencies without negative tax consequences to the donor.

 Plan your time off early